ANATOMY OF A RADIANT CUT DIAMOND

 This is because the high number of facets cut into the face-up area of the diamond reflect and disperse more light throughout the stone.

 As a function of the large surface area of the stone, the diamond colour tends to be more detectable.
 In this regard, we would advise against choosing a radiant cut with a colour grading below H.

-In summary, If budget allows, we would guide towards a radiant cut diamond with a ratio between 1.22 and 1.44, with colour F and clarity VS1 or VVS2.
+In summary, if budget allows, we would guide towards a radiant cut diamond with a ratio between 1.22 and 1.44, with colour F and clarity VS2 or higher.